Skyway666/Assignment-2--Pathfinding/README.md

 not dying.
 Ending a level also provides points.

 Punctuation system:

 - Every small bone gives 1 point

 - Beating level 1 gives 200 points

 - Win 5 points every 2 seconds while being chased by flying enemies

-- Upon beating the game, your points will be increased depending on how much time it took you do so and how many remaining lives you have.
+- Upon beating the game, your points will be increased depending on

+  how much time it took you do so and how many remaining lives you have

 Mechanics:

-Wall slide	->	Jump next to a wall and advance towards it to start sliding on it Wall jump	->	When sliding on a wall, press "W" to jump again Slide		->	Slide to go faster and pass under certain obstacles Spikes		->	If hit by one, the player must restart the current level
+Wall slide	->	Jump next to a wall and advance towards it to start sliding on it

+Wall jump	->	When sliding on a wall, press "W" to jump again

+Slide		->	Slide to go faster and pass under certain obstacles

+Spikes		->	If hit by one, the player must restart the current level